chrisgonyea/mb8611-grafana-prometheus/README.md

 This dashboard assumes you have installed/configured <a href="https://github.com/jahkeup/prometheus-moto-exporter">prometheus-moto-exporter<a/>, Prometheus, and Grafana.

-In `prometheus.yml`, my configuration looks like:
+In `prometheus.yml`, my configuration for prometheus-moto-exporer looks like:

 ```
   - job_name: 'mb8611'